Dasharo/docs/docs/unified-test-documentation/dasharo-security/208-opal-disk-password-support.md

 1. Type in the new password
 1. Confirm the password
 1. Restart to test if password is set
-1. Type in the password - it should be successfull
+1. Type in the password - it should be successful

-** Removing the password **
+**Removing the password**

 1. Open `Device manager`
 1. Open `TCG Drive Management`